sinequa/sba-angular/docs/tipstricks/export-standalone.md

 Fortunately, Angular provides us with the [Angular Elements](https://angular.io/guide/elements) library, which allows to do just that.
 Angular Elements is based on the browser's [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) standard, which is meant to declare new HTML elements (other than `div`, `p`, `a`, `body`, etc.), controlled via JavaScript.

+To install Angular Elements, run `npm install @angular/elements --save` at the root of your workspace.

 ## Creating an Angular Elements projects

 An Angular Elements project is very similar to a regular Angular application project, with a few small differences.